gerardroche/gerardroche.github.io/_posts/2023-06-12-my-sublime-text-setup.md

 Once installed you can install any package from [packagecontrol.io](https://packagecontrol.io).

-To install a package open open command palette.
+To install a package open the command palette.

 Command Palette → Package Control: Install Package

+Type the name of the package, and press enter.
+Done and done.

 ## Look and Feel

-I use an enhanced Monokai color scheme, [MonokaiFree](https://packagecontrol.io/packages/MonokaiFree), and [FileIcons](https://packagecontrol.io/packages/FileIcons) for nicer sidebar icons.
-MonokaiFree offers a more consistent, polished version of the bundled Monokai color scheme, and plugin package support.
+I use an enhanced Monokai color scheme that I maintain called [MonokaiFree](https://packagecontrol.io/packages/MonokaiFree).
+It's more consistent and more polished than the one bundled with Sublime.

+I love [FileIcons](https://packagecontrol.io/packages/FileIcons).
+It brings colour icon support to the sidebar.

 I use the built-in Adaptive theme.

 Menu → Preferences → Select Theme → Adaptive

-I like a yellow block cursor and square selections.
+I love my custom yellow block cursor and square selections.

 Menu → Preferences → Customize Color Scheme